-Currently, the Skinner Family serves as our foreign missionaries in Honduras.
+The Skinner Family, having served as missionaries in Honduras, now direct FHK from the US office.
 They are Reed, Kim, Cassidy, Hannah, and Corban.
 Our missionaries in the Tolpan tribe are Herminio, supervisor of Mission Activities with missionaries Neto and Mauricio.
 Maria is our missionary over the Single Mother program in Nueva Suyapa.
-Our missionaries in Bolivia are Daniel and Gisella, and we have missionaries in the Middle East, but for security reasons we cannot give out information.
+Our missionaries in Bolivia are Daniel and Gisella, and we have missionaries in the Middle East lead by Phil, but for security reasons we cannot give out additional information.
 Please join in praying for the whole team!

 FHK has two primary ministries in Honduras.
 One is for a group of single mothers in a suburb of Tegucigalpa called Nueva Suyapa.
 The other is a ministry to the Tolupan tribe of the San Juan region of La Montaña de la Flor.
-FHK’s Bolivian mission focuses on Villa Montes as well as the Mosetén tribe.
+FHK’s Bolivian mission focuses on Arenales and the Yuracaré tribe of Puerto Victoria.
 And, of course there is our Middle Eastern mission as well!

 Nature of Our Missions